zealbell/TetrisView/README.md

 ```

 ### Code Example
-   **Spoiler-Alert**: You don't want to read through except you encounter problems testing(...trust me you really don't want to read most especially the license!!!). also
+   **Spoiler-Alert**: Let’s be honest—you probably won’t read any of this unless something breaks (and even then, avoid the license section... seriously, spare yourself).
-   feel free to twitch the examples as much as possible to your taste in order to better understand
+Feel free to tweak the examples however you like—break them, bend them, remix them—to get a better feel for how the **API** works.

-   how the **API** works.
-Here is a simple TetrisView containing an imageview in an horizontal manner
+Here’s a simple TetrisView example with an ImageView arranged horizontally, just to get you started

 ![simple-tetris](shots/simple-tetris.png)